d-nishi/solutions/cd with pulumi and gitlab on amazon eks.md

 ```

-## Using Gitlab Pipelines with the “six” Pulumi stacks in environment:dev and environment:prod
+## Using GitLab Pipelines with the six Pulumi stacks in environment:dev and environment:prod

 GitLab pipelines are configured using `.gitlab-ci.yml` files in the root of each repository.
 GitLab Silver and above is capable of [running pipelines that cross project boundaries](https://docs.gitlab.com/ee/ci/multi_project_pipelines.html#passing-variables-to-a-downstream-pipeline), so we will be using that to construct our pipeline.